Times Spent Outdoors: Priceless!

 Fifty-Seven Bison Successfully Relocated From The North Rim

-In September, in cooperation with the InterTribal Buffalo Council, Kaibab National Forest, and Arizona Game and Fish Department, National Park Service (NPS) staff successfully relocated 57 bison from the North Rim.
+In September, in cooperation with the InterTribal Buffalo Council, Kaibab National Forest, and Arizona Game And Fish Department, National Park Service (NPS) staff successfully relocated 57 bison from the North Rim.
 All bison were transferred to theInterTribal Buffalo Council, who successfully transported them to the Prairie Band Potawatomi Nation (Kans.), Flandreau Santee Sioux Tribe (S. Dak.), Santee Sioux Tribe (Nebr.), and Modoc Nation (Okla.).

 Eleven additional bison were outfitted with tracking collars and released during the corralling process.
 The collaring was conducted in partnership with the U.S. Geological Service in order for park wildlife biologists to study bison migratory patterns and population size.